BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-The leading EMM provider in policy management for remote devices is Microsoft.
-The Exchange Server and Office 365 suite of tools that Microsoft offers are both easy services for admins to manage for simple device policy enforcement, like remote wipe.
-Currently, there is a limit of 10 devices per account for each ActiveSync account.
+One of the leading EMM providers in terms of policy management for remote devices is Microsoft.
+The Exchange Server and Office 365 suites of tools that Microsoft offers both make it easy for admins to manage simple device policy enforcement, like remote wipe.
+Currently, there is a limit of ten devices per account for each license.

-Google Apps for Work also offers easy-to-implement policy management.
-Both Microsoft and Google tools are good for companies that have either a small number of devices or are new to device management, because they are simple products that require little instruction for admins to create a secure environment.
+Google Enterprise and G Suite also offer easy-to-implement policy management.
+Both Microsoft and Google EMM tools are good for companies that have either a small number of devices or that are new to device management, as they are simple products that require little instruction for admins to create a secure environment.

 Mobile device management

-An environment that provides inventory of devices, OS configuration management and remote wipe also requires mobile device management (MDM) tools.
-Over the last three years, there has been a considerable amount of consolidation in the market, with companies purchasing independent MDM vendors.
+An environment that provides an inventory of devices, OS configuration management and remote wipe capabilities also needs mobile device management (MDM) tools.
+Over the last three years, there has been a considerable amount of consolidation in the MDM market, with many companies purchasing from independent MDM vendors.

-The leading independent EMM provider is MobileIron.
-Its strength is a combination of good on-premises software and the ability to stay up to date with rapid changes in the mobile market.
-For instance, MobileIron has the most comprehensive support for Google's Android for Work enterprise management tool for Android Marshmallow and even newer devices.
+One of the leading independent EMM providers is MobileIron Inc. Its strength is a combination of good on-premises software and the ability to stay up to date with rapid changes in the mobile market.
+For instance, MobileIron has the most comprehensive support for Google's Android for Work enterprise management tool for Android Marshmallow and even newer OSes.

 A weakness of MobileIron is its cloud service.
-VMware's AirWatch is arguably the better product for companies requiring a cloud service for MDM.
+VMware's AirWatch is arguably the better product for companies that need a cloud service for MDM.
 An alternative to VMware is IBM's MaaS360.
 All three vendors are currently leapfrogging each other between releases.
-The result is the products quickly mature.
-Expect to pay from $75 to $100 per year for each MDM account per vendor.
+The result is that the products mature quickly.

-An exception to standard MDM is found in schools that managed hundreds of iPads.
-Schools deploying iPads may want to consider utilizing Apple's own extensions in iOS that now allow for students to share a single device.
+An exception to standard MDM is schools that manage hundreds of iPads.
+Schools deploying iPads may want to consider utilizing Apple's own extensions in iOS that enable students to share a single device.

 Authentication: SSO and IDaaS

-There are two effective ways to authenticate a user from a mobile device: single sign-on (SSO) or identity as a service (IDaaS).
+There are two effective ways to authenticate a user from a mobile device: single sign-on (SSO) and identity as a service (IDaaS).

-If an enterprise requires tight security, then BlackBerry is still a very good choice.
-Organizations will want to focus on Blackberry BES services and the recent acquisition of Good Technology.
+If an enterprise requires tight security, then BlackBerry is still a very good choice, particularly the BlackBerry Enterprise Server.

 Continuous integration and version control management

-Continuous integration and version control for mobile apps is not so different from traditional app development.
-Tools such as Atlassian's Bitbucket, GitHub and Microsoft's Team Foundation Service or Visual Studio Online can all manage version control for apps.
-Newer companies may want to utilize Bitbucket as a cheaper tool.
+Continuous integration and version control for mobile apps are not so different from traditional app development.
+Tools such as Atlassian Bitbucket, GitHub, and Microsoft Team Foundation Server or Visual Studio Online can all manage version control for apps.
+Newer companies may want to utilize Bitbucket, as it is a cheaper tool.